xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 </svg>
 ```

-From here we can now specify them using the `url` tag as part of our custom filter options:
+We can now specify them using the `url` tag as part of our custom filter options:

 ```js
 let customfilter = [